sgt101/capability-decay-simulator/README.md

 You will need to download this repository and then you do the following:

-- See [simulator.html](https://sgt101.github.io/capability-decay-simulator/) for the interactive visualizer.
+- See [simulator.html](https://sgt101.github.io/capability-decay-simulator/simulator.html) for the interactive visualizer.

 - Run the experiments "src/run_experiments.sh --workers 14"

 - Run "node src/build_report.js" and you can then browse [report.html](report.html) to review your results d
   See [machine_generated.md](machine_generated.md) for an (mostly AI) generated set of more detailed instructions for setting up and running batch experiements.

+- alternatively access precanned result reports from [index.html](https://sgt101.github.io/capability-decay-simulator/index.html)

 Running the batchs takes about 1hr 40 on a MBP-5 with 48GB ram, and you will need a few GB of disk free as the results files are quite big.